Bala-6478/JAVA-PROBLEMS/README.md

 * access modifier in protected in java
 * private access modifier in java
 * example 2 in private access modifier in java
-* command line arguiments in java
+* command line arguments in java